Dynamic-Capital/Dynamic-Capital/docs/vip-dynamic-pricing.md

 - **Outputs**: For each plan the function returns the base price, the computed dynamic price, display price, TON/DCT conversion, adjustment breakdown, the pricing formula summary that was persisted, and a performance snapshot.
+- **Service catalog**: Each run now emits a `service_pricing` block containing a mentorship pricing ladder, promo incentives, and live education package pricing.
+The blueprint is persisted to `kv_config` under `pricing:service-blueprint` so web, Telegram, and mini app clients can render consistent price cards.
 - **Formula**:
   - `reliabilityMultiplier = clamp(log10(sampleSize + 1) / log10(5001), 0.25, 1)`
   - `winRateAdjustment = clamp((winRate - 55%) * 0.6, -20%, +25%) * reliabilityMultiplier`